 And, as Jonathan P. Klein, CDBC, CPDT-KA, recommends, make sure your entire family is on the same page with training.

 According to trainer/behaviorist Beth Jeffery, it’s “not fair to your dog to change the rules at different times and expect him to adapt just as easily as humans do.”

 The most common vaccinations are for:

-Treating your dog like a human is a common mistake.
-“And treating her as if she is will deprive her of many things that can make her healthy and happy.
+Treating your dog like a human is a common mistake — it will deprive them of many things that can make them healthy and happy.
 For instance, feeding your dog food from your plate can:

 - Lead to unwanted behavior, such as begging or “dumpster diving” in the kitchen garbage.

 - Cause obesity, which can lead to other health problems.